 Receivers are a brand new attachment slot that unlocks a different type of weapon in the Gunsmith.
 Any attachments you’ve unlocked before claiming the receiver can be used on your new gun.
 There’s a second batch of attachments that you can unlock per weapon which can be used with any gun:

-In the case of the M4, it has four guns in its weapon platform which automatically receive multiple attachments once the assault rifle has been leveled up.
+In the case of the M4, it has four guns in its weapon platform which automatically receive multiple attachments once the assault rifle has been levelled up.
 In Vanguard and Warzone, new weapons were added to the game every few months with seasonal updates.
-Judging by the Gunsmith 2.0 system, players won’t need to invest anywhere near the same amount of time unlocking attachments once a new weapon is released.
-That being said, not every gun belongs in a set family like the M4.
-This means there are some weapons like the P90 which need to be leveled up separately as it doesn’t fall under any shared category.
+Players won’t need to invest anywhere near the same amount of time unlocking attachments once a new weapon is released.

 Gunsmith 2.0 weapon vault